bdowling/jquery-ui-extras/README.md

 useful in web applications, preventing uneeded content from hiding behind your web apps.

-Unfortunately, jQuery.ui does not provide a clean, straightforward way to do this with dialogs as it does with say tab content.
+Unfortunately, jQueryUI does not provide a clean, straightforward way to do this with dialogs as it does with say tab content.
 You could define some widgets and tie some .load() events to be triggered on them, but you would have to write a lot of boilerplate to do that for a lot of dialogs.